mukeshcodeshere/cgx_code/README.md

 <!-- HOW TO RUN LOCALLY -->

 ## **How to Run locally**
+- You would need Git & Node pre-installed to run the code.
 - To run this project locally, use the following command in your CLI:

 ```bash